Estradiol patch (Absorbed through the skin)

 - Runny or stuffy nose

-- Skin redness or itching where the medicine is applied
+- Skin redness or itching where the patch is placed

 - Swollen or tender breasts